SigmaHQ/pySigma/README.md

 ## Getting Started

 To start using `pySigma`, install it using your python package manager of choice.
+Documentation with some usage examples can be found [here](docs/Main.md).

 **Poetry:**